zirapha/kiji/README.md

 Todo
 ----
-- See kiji.html (press Help button to see actual todo)
+- See kiji.html (or press Help button) for actual todo